 Fastly VCL

-Deploy Centinel Analytica on your Fastly VCL service via Terraform or the Fastly Web UI.
+Attach Centinel Analytica to your existing Fastly VCL service via the attach script, Fastly Web UI, or Terraform.

 Overview